egoswami1/cse15l-lab-reports/week7-report.md

 Keys pressed: `<up><up><up><up><up><up><up><up><up><up><up><enter>` `<up><up><up><up><up><up><up><up><up><up><up><enter>` `<up><up><up><up><up><up><up><up><up><up><up><enter>` `<a><f><i><x><e><d><esc><:><w><q>` The `git add ListExamples.java` command was 11 up in the search history so I used the up arrow key to access it.
 I repeated the key presses to access `git push` and `git commit`.
 Then I used the following arrow keys to type in the commit message "fixed", saved, and exited the file.

-The image shows me adding, pushing, and commiting `ListExamples.java` and a picture of me typing "fixed" for the commit message.
+The image shows me adding, pushing, and committing `ListExamples.java` and a picture of me typing "fixed" for the commit message.